ibkevg/ibkevg.github.io/math/_posts/2019-02-15-Vector-Multiplication.md

 $$ \vc{u} = u_x \ihat + u_y \jhat + u_z \khat $$

 # Vector to Vector Products

+The dot product of A and B is the length of the projection of A onto B multiplied by the length of B (or the other way around--it's commutative).

+The magnitude of the cross product is the area of the parallelogram with two sides A and B. The orientation of the cross product is orthogonal to the plane containing this parallelogram.

 | $$ \vc{a} \cdot \vc{b} $$ |dot product  |  the dot product of two vectors provides a measure of how parallel the vectors are |
 | $$ \vc{a} \times \vc{b} $$ |cross product | the cross product of two vectors provides a measure of how perpendicular the vectors are|